Be your own Fairy Godmother and feed your motivation.

 Do you know what your strengths are?
 You might know that you are good at math because you are an accountant.
 But what about those small skills that you take for granted?

-List down all your talents that you can think of.
+List down all the talents that you can think of.
 What comes easily to you?
 What colleagues ask for your help or advice?
-This exercise should help your creative juices flow with an improved speed.
+This exercise should help your creative juices flow at an improved speed.
 As humans, we remember our big and important skills and achievements, neglecting all the small but equally significant ones.

-If nothing comes to mind, as a family member, a friend or a colleague, what they value about you the most.
+If nothing comes to mind, as a family member, a friend or a colleague, what do they value about you the most?
 Their answer might surprise you.

 Once you have made friends with your superpowers, consider creating an action plan on how you are going to make use of all your amazing and unique qualities.